stormpath/stormpath-passport-express-sample/README.md

 ```
 ---

-We setup a POST handler for the login page to post to:
+We define a handler for the login page to POST to:

 ```javascript
 app.post('/login', function(req, res, next) {